dentarg/auth0-blog/_posts/2017-12-28-symfony-tutorial-building-a-blog-part-1.markdown

     path: /auth0/logout
 ```

 In order to get the `HWIOAuthBundle` to connect to Auth0, we need to create an Auth0 resource owner.
-So create a new file `src/Auth0ResourceOwner.php`:
+Create a new file `src/Auth0ResourceOwner.php`:

 ```php
 <?php